awaregroup/IIALab/labs/Lab03.md

 |Linked IoT Hubs|DPS has the ability to enrol a device in a specific IoT Hub.
 You'll notice that the deployed template has connected DPS to the existing IoT Hub.|
 |Manage Enrollments|Devices that have enrolled show up in this list.
 You can check this area again in a future lab.|

+**Hint:** Once again for the next step, either choose 'Resource groups' under Favorites or using the breadcrumb trail (at the top middle of the screen) click on 'Resource groups' to take you back to the higher level.

 ### 2.3 - Stream Analytics (Edge)

-Stream Analytics is a fully managed PaaS offering on Azure, designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.
+Stream Analytics is a fully managed Platform as a Service (PaaS) offering on Azure, designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.
 It is available both in the Cloud and at the Edge.

 ![](./media/3_6.png)